I enjoy the sport of running and like helping others perform their best at it, too.

 If you are an avid runner, you know that the right shoes can make or break your exercise and enjoyment.
-Overpronation is a common problem that plagues many joggers, runners, triathletes and marathoners, but fortunately there is an easy solution: upgrade your runners.
+Overpronation is a common problem that plagues many joggers, runners, triathletes, and marathoners.
+Fortunately, there is an easy solution: upgrade your runners.

 What Is Overpronation?

-The diagram to the right shows how overpronation happens visually.
+The above diagram shows how overpronation happens.
 The red shows where the weight is distributed through the stride.
 The blue line indicates the angle of your ankle.
 Overpronation can range from very mild to severe.

-Overpronation puts excessive strain on the ankle, knees and hips, and it stretches ligaments and tendons in ways that aren't compensated for by the body.
-Injuries caused are usually the 'wear and tear' variety that get gradually worse over time, and repairing this damage can be costly.
+Overpronation puts excessive strain on the ankle, knees, and hips, and it stretches ligaments and tendons in ways that aren't compensated for by the body.
+Injuries caused are usually the 'wear and tear' variety that gets gradually worse over time, and repairing this damage can be costly.

 If you're unsure of whether you require running shoes for overpronation or not, you might want to get someone to video or photograph your stride from behind as you run.
 Another solution is to look at the wear patterns on your runners.
 If you see excessive wear on the inside portion of the shoe, you may be overpronating.